 Many of the city's arts and entertainment venues are reopening, including the Portland Japanese Garden.

 The garden, at 811 N.W.
-Kingston Ave. in Washington Park, welcomed visitors last Wednesday (members) and Thursday (public).
+Kingston Ave. in Washington Park, welcomed visitors and members earlier this month.

 Closed since March 19 due to COVID-19, reopening came at the right time, garden organizers said.

 "We were established specifically to cultivate inner peace as well as peace between peoples and cultures" CEO Steve Bloom said.
 "We stand as a place where every single person in our community is welcome, and our role is to be a place where anyone can come to center, reset and heal."